-Frank Rose wrote The Art of Immersion after a decade as a contributing editor at Wired, reporting on the impact of technology on entertainment, advertising, and society.
-Along the way he covered such stories as the making of Avatar, Samsung and the rise of the Korean techno-state, and the posthumous career of Philip K. Dick in Hollywood.
+FRANK ROSE wrote The Art of Immersion after a decade as a contributing editor at Wired, where he wrote about the impact of technology on entertainment, advertising, and society.
+Along the way he covered such stories as the making of Avatar, Samsung and the rise of the South Korean techno-state, and the posthumous career of Philip K. Dick in Hollywood.

 Currently a senior fellow at Columbia University School of the Arts, he is faculty director of its executive education seminar in strategic storytelling, presented in partnership with Columbia Business School, and awards co-director of its Digital Storytelling Lab.
 He has been a keynote speaker at film festivals and marketing conferences worldwide, from ad:tech Sydney to Sheffield Doc/Fest to The Guardian's Changing Media Summit in London.
 He has lectured at Columbia, NYU, and USC, taken part in R&D symposia at the Museum of Modern Art and the BBC, addressed corporate marketing teams at Timberland and Unilever, participated in speaker series at Google and Lucasfilm, and joined debates about the future of media at the Cannes Film Festival, Ars Electronica, South by Southwest, MIT's Futures of Entertainment, and Stanford's mediaX.